 7. Cili Padi

-When people look at a cili padi, no one actually expects something so small to cause fire on your tongue.
+When people look at a cili padi, no one actually expects something so small to cause such a big fire on your tongue.
 That is why, the Malays have a saying, “kecil-kecil cili padi”.
 This saying actually means not to judge someone based on their size or appearance.
-Just like it, Daenerys Targayen is like a cili padi too.
+Who better is representative of the tiny cili padi than Daenerys Targayen.

 She was an underrated character before, until her dragons hatched.
-After, that she is THE mother of dragons and no one messes around with the mother without getting away with a burn.
+After, that she become THE mother of dragons and no one messes around with the mother without being burned.

-Seeing GoT in a different light now, don’t we?
-Tell us if you feel there should be a Malaysian version of GoT and if so, will it be a food game or something more sinister?
+That was fun!
+I hope you got to see GoT in a different light now.
+Tell me if you feel there should be a Malaysian version of GoT and if so, will it be a food game or something more sinister?
 Share your thoughts on this in a comment below and remember, Winter is coming….